What are Positive and Negative Working Capital

 What are current assets?

 Current assets are reserves or property of the business that can easily be exchanged for cash, or are already realised as cash or cash-equivalents.
 Typically they must be able to be converted into cash within one year to be classified as “current”.
+This can include surplus cash, accounts receivable, and inventory.

 What are current liabilities?